gitee2github/docs/docs/en/docs/Virtualization/vm-configuration.md

     Sub-element  **feature**: A sub-element of the element cpu, used to enable/disable a CPU feature when **mode** is custom.
 The attribute **name** describes the name of the CPU feature.
 And whether enable the CPU feature is controlled by the attribute **policy**:

-    -   **force**: force enable the CPU feature regardless of it being supported by host CPU.
+    -   **force**: forcibly enables the CPU feature regardless of whether it is supported by the host CPU.

-    -   **require**: enable the CPU feature.
+    -   **require**: enables the CPU feature.
+If both the host CPU and hypervisor do not support this feature, the VM will fail to be created.

-    -   **optional**: the CPU feature will be enabled if and only if it is supported by host CPU.
+    -   **optional**: The CPU feature will be enabled if it is supported by the host CPU.

-    -   **disable**: disable the CPU feature.
+    -   **disable**: disables the CPU feature.

-    -   **forbid**: disable the CPU feature and guest creation will fail if the feature is supported by host CPU.
+    -   **forbid**: disables the CPU feature.
+Guest creation will fail if the feature is supported by the host CPU.

 ### Configuration Example